alekslitvinenk/ChessPieceMove/README.md

 To build the app run `sbt build`

 ## Run
-To run the app type `docker run -e START_POS="10,10" alekslitvinenk/chess-piece`
+To run the app type `docker run -p 80:8080 alekslitvinenk/chess-piece`